What are APTN’s programming themes?

 Descriptive Video is mandatory for English and French programs under the following CRTC program categories: 2(b) long form doc; 7 drama and comedy; 9 variety; 11(a) general entertainment & human interest; 11(b) reality TV, and / or programming targeting children.

-Should I include an Aboriginal language version in my budget?
+Should I include an Indigenous language version in my budget?

-Producers are encouraged to budget for versioning of their program into Aboriginal language(s).
-Versioning can include subtitling and/or dubbing.
+Producers are encouraged to budget for versioning of their program into Indigenous language(s).
+Versioning should use translation and dubbing.

 For financial assistance with versioning of previously broadcast Programs, please visit http://www.cmf-fmc.ca/funding-programs/convergent-stream/versioning/.